Dopamine antagonist

 A dopamine antagonist, also known as an anti-dopaminergic and a dopamine receptor antagonist (DRA), is a type of drug which blocks dopamine receptors by receptor antagonism.
-Most antipsychotics are dopamine antagonists, and as such they have found use in treating schizophrenia, bipolar disorder, and stimulant psychosis.
+Most antipsychotics are dopamine antagonists, and have been used in treating schizophrenia, bipolar disorder, and stimulant psychosis.
 Several other dopamine antagonists are antiemetics used in the treatment of nausea and vomiting.

 Receptor pharmacology

 Dopamine receptors are all G protein–coupled receptors, and are divided into two classes based on which G-protein they are coupled to.
 The D1-like class of dopamine receptors is coupled to Gαs/olf and stimulates adenylate cyclase production, whereas the D2-like class is coupled to Gαi/o and thus inhibits adenylate cyclase production.

 D1-like receptors: D1 and D5

 D1-like receptors – D1 and D5 are always found post-synaptically.
 The genes coding these receptors lack introns, so there are no splice variants.